 That’s why, until recently, it was a bit difficult to find capsule hotels with sections for women.
 Their original use had nothing to do with most women’s lives.

 Korea has a similar type of accommodation that is used by drunk businessmen, called the jjimjilbang, that includes saunas, showers and sleeping areas.

 Jjimjilbangs in Korea are different than Japanese capsules, in that they’re much more multi-use.
 Most jjimjilbangs have an entertainment area for families, couples and friends to socialize in, with massage chairs, restaurants, movie theatres, screen golf/video game zones, and even nail salons.
 It’s only late in the evening that jjimjilbangs seems to transform into sleeping quarters for inebriated individuals.

-Have you ever stayed in a Japanese pod, capsule accommodation or other unique type of accommodation?
+Have you ever stayed in a Japanese pod hotel, capsule, or other unique type of accommodation?
 Where was it, and would you recommend it to other travellers?